White Sox vs. Cubs Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Luis Robert and others are available in the Chicago Cubs-Chicago White Sox matchup at Guaranteed Rate Field on Tuesday, starting at 8:10 PM ET.
+Luis Robert and Nico Hoerner are among the players with prop bets available when the Chicago White Sox and the Chicago Cubs meet at Guaranteed Rate Field on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!